 Foods that are rich in protein and iron are recommended because hair requires both of these for growth.
 This can include chicken, fish, dairy and eggs for protein; and red meat, lentils and spinach for iron.

 It is also worth incorporating additional zinc into your diet; zinc promotes ovulation, blocks androgens and stimulates hair growth.
 Food rich in zinc includes fortified cereals, wholegrains, legumes and eggs.

 Are there other options for improving hair growth?

 There is little to no evidence that medication is effective at enhancing hair growth.
+Hair loss treatment is often not proven to work.
 A drug called Finasteride does have some beneficial effects in males, but results with females are negligible, it should also be avoided during pregnancy.

 Recent work has suggested that low-level laser therapy might promote hair growth, although this work is in the early stages.